tastyigniter/ti-ext-cart/docs/index.md

 ## Getting started

+### Managing menu items

+From your TastyIgniter Admin, you can manage menu items by navigating to the _Restaurant > Menu Items_ admin page.
+Here you can create, edit, or delete menu items.
+You can also set the following options for each menu item:

+- **Name**: The name of the menu item.
+- **Price**: The price of the menu item.
+- **Priority**: The priority of the menu item.
+This determines the order in which the menu items are displayed on the menu.
+- **Description**: A description of the menu item.
+- **Image**: An image of the menu item.
+- **Status**: The status of the menu item (active or inactive).
+- **Ingredients/Allergens**: A list of ingredients or allergens in the menu item.
+- **Mealtime**: The mealtime category of the menu item (e.g., breakfast, lunch, dinner).
+You can leave it empty to make it available for all meal times.
+- **Location**: The location where the menu item is available.
+You can select multiple locations for a menu item or leave it empty to make it available at all locations.
+- **Minimum Quantity**: The minimum quantity of the menu item that can be added to the cart.
+- **Stock Quantity**: Manage the stock quantity of the menu item.
+If the stock quantity is set to 0 and stock tracking is enabled, the menu item will be unavailable for ordering.
+- **Order Restriction**: Set the order restriction for the menu item.
+You can restrict the menu item to be available only for delivery, pick-up, or both.
+- **Menu Options**: Add options to the menu item, such as toppings or sides.
+You can set the option type (select, radio, checkbox, quantity) and the option values (name, price, etc.).
+- **Specials**: Set the menu item as a special item.
+You can set the special price, start date, and end date for the special item.

+### Managing categories

+From your TastyIgniter Admin, you can manage menu categories by navigating to the _Restaurant > Menu Items > Categories_ admin page.
+Here you can create, edit, or delete menu categories.
+You can also set the following options for each menu category:

+- **Name**: The name of the menu category.
+- **Slug**: The slug of the menu category, which is used in the URL to access the category.
+- **Parent Category**: The parent category of the menu category.
+You can create a hierarchy of categories by selecting a parent category.
+- **Status**: The status of the menu category (active or inactive).
+- **Priority**: The sort order of the menu category.
+This determines the order in which the categories are displayed on the menu.
+- **Location**: The location where the menu category is available.
+You can select multiple locations for a menu category or leave it empty to make it available at all locations.
+- **Description**: A description of the menu category.
+- **Image**: An image of the menu category.

+### Managing menu options

+From your TastyIgniter Admin, you can manage menu options by navigating to the _Restaurant > Menu Items > Options_ admin page.
+Here you can create, edit, or delete menu options to be used with menu items.
+You can set the following options for each menu option:

+- **Name**: The name of the menu option.
+- **Display Type**: The type of the menu option.
+You can select from the following types:
+  - **Select**: A dropdown list of options.
+  - **Radio**: A list of radio buttons for selecting one option.
+  - **Checkbox**: A list of checkboxes for selecting multiple options.
+  - **Quantity**: A quantity input field for selecting the quantity of the option.
+- **Location**: The location where the menu option is available.
+You can select multiple locations for a menu option or leave it empty to make it available at all locations.
+- **Option Items**: The menu option items that can be selected for the menu option.
+You can add multiple option items for each menu option.
+For each item, you can set the following:
+  - **Name**: The name of the option item.
+  - **Price**: The price of the option item.
+  - **Stock Quantity**: The stock quantity of the option value.
+If the stock quantity is set to 0 and stock tracking is enabled, the option item will be unavailable for ordering.
+  - **Ingredients/Allergens**: A list of ingredients or allergens in the option item.

+### Managing ingredients and allergens

+From your TastyIgniter Admin, you can manage ingredients and allergens by navigating to the _Restaurant > Menu Items > Ingredients_ admin page.
+Here you can create, edit, or delete ingredients and allergens.
+You can set the following options for each ingredient or allergen:

+- **Name**: The name of the ingredient or allergen.
+- **Status**: The status of the ingredient or allergen (active or inactive).
+- **Description**: A description of the ingredient or allergen.
+- **Image**: An image of the ingredient or allergen.
+- **Is an Allergen**: Whether the ingredient is an allergen or not.

+### Managing mealtimes

+From your TastyIgniter Admin, you can manage mealtimes by navigating to the _Restaurant > Mealtimes_ admin page.
+Here you can create, edit, or delete mealtimes.
+You can set the following options for each mealtime:

+- **Name**: The name of the mealtime (e.g., breakfast, lunch, dinner).
+- **Location**: The location where the mealtime is available.
+You can select multiple locations for a mealtime or leave it empty to make it available at all locations.
+- **Validity**: The validity of the mealtime.
+You can set daily, period, or recurring validity for the mealtime.
+- **Start Time**: The start time of the mealtime for daily validity.
+- **End Time**: The end time of the mealtime for daily validity.
+- **Start At**: The start date time of the mealtime for period validity.
+- **End At**: The end date time of the mealtime for period validity.
+- **Recurring Days**: The days of the week when the mealtime is valid for recurring validity.
+- **Recurring From Time**: The start time of the mealtime for recurring validity.
+- **Recurring To Time**: The end time of the mealtime for recurring validity.

+### Managing inventory

+From your TastyIgniter Admin, you can manage inventory by navigating to the _Restaurant > Inventory_ admin page.
+Here you can mark your inventory items as out of stock.
+You can manage stock levels for menu items or options from the details page of each menu item or option.

+### Cart settings

 From your TastyIgniter Admin, you can configure the Cart extension by navigating to _Manage > Settings > Cart settings_.
 The settings available are:

 - **Cart Settings**: Configure the cart settings such as the abandoned cart and destroy cart after user logout.